10 Best Places to Visit In Ireland In 2023

 4. Skellig Michael

 Discover the extraordinary Sceilg Mhichíl (Skellig Michael) Discovery Point with its well-preserved monastery and remote hermitage perched on a rock in the Atlantic.
-It is one of the most spectacular early medieval monastic sites in the world.
+It is one of the most spectacular early medieval monastic sites in the world and an excellent tourist attraction in Ireland.

 Plan a trip to magnificent Sceilg Mhichíl whose isolation in the Atlantic helped to preserve and protect the monastic remains.